swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 password alpine
 ```

-By default, SwiftPM looks for `.netrc` file in the user's
+By default, SwiftPM looks for netrc file in the user's
 home directory.
-A custom `.netrc` file can be specified using
+A custom netrc file can be specified using
 the `--netrc-file` option.

 #### Token Authentication